Command-line interface#

 Tabulate reform results#

-Here we give some examples of using the sqlite3 command-line tool that is part of the Anaconda distribution (so it is always available when using Tax-Calculator).
-The first step, of course, is to use the --sqldb option when running tc.
+Here we give some examples of using the sqlite3 command-line program that is part of the Anaconda distribution (so it is always available when using Tax-Calculator).
+The first step, of course, is to use the --dumpdb option when running tc.
 Then you can use the sqlite3 tool interactively or use it to execute SQL scripts you have saved in a text file.
 We’ll provide examples of both those approaches.
 There are many online tutorials on the SQL select command; if you want to learn more, search the Internet.

 First, we provide a simple example of using sqlite3 interactively.
 This approach is ideal for exploratory data analysis.
 Our example uses the cps.csv file as input, but you can do the following with the output from any input file that has weights (s006).
 Also, we specify no policy reform file, so the output is for current-law policy.
 What you cannot see from the following record of the analysis is that the sqlite3 tool keeps a command history, so pressing the up-arrow key will bring up the prior command for editing.
 This feature reduces substantially the amount of typing required to conduct exploratory data analysis.